ij-plugins/ij-plugins-bundle/ReadMe.md

 WARNING: Loading FXML document with JavaFX API of version 10.0.1 by JavaFX runtime of version 8.0.172
 ```

 In general this should not impact operation of plugins.
 If possible, it is better to use Java 11 or newer.
+Please
+see [FIJI/ImageJ 2 FAQ][FIJI Running FAQ] for steps to use newer version of Java.

-#### Tip: ImageJ main window may shrinks when using some plugins on Windows 10
+### Tip: ImageJ main window may shrinks when using some plugins on Windows 10

 When using `IJP Color Calculator` or `IJP Color Calibrator` plugins the main ImageJ window may shrink (change size) if
 your monitor is using scaling other than 100%.
 This may also happen to other windows opened by ImageJ.
 If that happens: